Thursday, June 28, 2018

 Media contact: Karen Parker, 386-754-1294

-Florida bowhunters will have an opportunity to attend a National Bowhunter Education Foundation certified bowhunter education course in Citrus, Duval or Columbia counties in September.
+Florida bowhunters will have an opportunity to attend a National Bowhunter Education Foundation certified bowhunter education course in Alachua County in August.

-The course will be conducted using the online, distance-learning format.
+The course is conducted using the online, distance-learning format.
 A bowhunting enthusiast can access the program on the NBEF website by entering through the Florida portal and completing the online classroom topics, before attending a shortened, interactive field day.
-The Florida course is found at Bowhunter-ed.com/Florida.
+The Florida course is at Bowhunter-ed.com/Florida.

 View Full Site

 © 1999-2018 All Right Reserved.
 State of Florida.